nwankwo-ikechi/testing123/README.md

-# testing123
+# Testing123

-## Created this file to practice creating a new repo and adding new files to
-## to get pushed to GitHub host.
+## Purpose
+This file was created to practice:
+- Creating a new repository
+- Adding new files
+- Pushing changes to a GitHub repository

+## Future Directions
-For future directions on how to use your app.
+- **Usage Instructions**: Provide clear steps on how to use your application.
-For technologies used in app.
+- **Technologies Used**: Document the tools, frameworks, and libraries used in the project.

+## Open Source Contribution
-If your participating in competetions or other opensource projects this is for directions on how to contibute to open source (OS)
+If participating in competitions or other open-source projects, include:
+- Directions on how to contribute to the project.
+- Guidelines for collaboration and code submissions.